Aeroluna/LunaCoopMod/README.md

 ## Zeratul

+- Reworked Xel'naga Ambusher Predictive Blink autocast.

+For some reason, Predictive Blink would autocast once and then kinda just chill out for a while, now they will use up all charges when taking damage.

 - Changed to Ihan-rii skin set.
-- Added Xel'Naga Ambusher portait.
+- Added Xel'Naga Ambusher portrait.
 - Added Xel'Naga Enforcer portrait.

 ## Mutators